4nduril/tobias-barth.net/blog/source/_posts/Bundling-your-library-with-Webpack.md

       {
         test: /\.tsx?$/,
         include: path.resolve(__dirname, 'src'),
-        use: [ {
+        use: [
+          {
             loader: 'ts-loader',
             options: {
               transpileOnly: true
             }
+          }
         ]
       }
     ]
   }
+}
 ```

 ### Problem 2: Babels runtime helpers

 In case we are using Babel for transpiling, Webpack now runs into the next error.
-It tries to resolve the helper and polyfill imports that Babel created for us but as [we only declared them](http://tobias-barth.net/blog/2019/07/Transpile-modern-language-features-with-Babel/) as a `peerDependency` we haven't installed them and so Webpack can't put them into the bundle.
+It tries to resolve the helper and polyfill imports that Babel created for us but as [we only declared them](http://tobias-barth.net/blog/2019/07/Transpile-modern-language-features-with-Babel/) as a `peerDependency` we haven't installed them yet and so Webpack can't put them into the bundle.

 #### Bundling helpers?

-As you remember, we deliberately did define `@babel/runtime-corejs3` as a peer dependency to make sure our delivered library is as small as possible and also allows the user to have at best only one version of it installed, keeping their application bundle smaller.
+As you remember, we deliberately did define `@babel/runtime-corejs3` as a peer dependency to make sure our delivered library is as small as possible and also to allow the user to have at best only one version of it installed, keeping their application bundle smaller.
 Now, if we install it by ourselves and bundle it with Webpack, then all the benefit is gone.
 Yes, that's right.
 We can of course tell Webpack that certain imports should be treated as "external" and we will in fact do that later on for the "react" dependency that our specific library has.
 But not for the runtime helpers.

 Because remember why we are bundling: One of the reasons was to make it possible for a user to drop the bundle in a `script` tag into their page.
-To be able to do that with deps declared as external, also *those* have to be available as UMD package.
+To be able to do that with deps declared as external, also *those* have to be available as separate UMD package.
 This is the case for many things like React or Lodash but not for this runtime package.
 That means we have to bundle it together with our code.
 We could make a very sophisticated setup with several Webpack configs, one resulting in a bigger bundle for that specific use case and one for usual importing in an application.
-But *we reached already* the second goal: with our non-bundled build.
+But *we already reached* the second goal: with our non-bundled build.

-If your library uses non-JS/TS imports like CSS or SVGs or something like that, then of course you can think about how much it will save the users of your library if you go that extra mile.
+If your library uses non-JS/TS imports like CSS or SVGs, then of course you can think about how much it will save the users of your library if you go that extra mile.
 I am not going to cover that in this article.
 Maybe at a later point when we have all of our foundations in place.

 #### Bundling helpers!